apiato/documentation/docs/components/optional-components/factories.md

   - seeder
 ---

-Apiato factories are just Laravel model factories, and they function in the exact same way as Laravel factories.
+Apiato factories are just [Laravel Factories](https://laravel.com/docs/eloquent-factories), and they function in the exact same way as Laravel factories.
 However, they come with additional rules and conventions specific to Apiato.